Gaming laptops are an expensive investment, so you want to make sure you get the most out of them for as long as possible.

-People are now more inclined towards buying a laptop for their personal use.
+People are now more inclined toward buying a laptop for their personal use.

 The rise in the sale of laptops is due to the easy availability and cost-effectiveness.

-For instance, one can now buy an oversized laptop at just 5000 rupees which were not possible some years ago.
+For instance, one can now buy an oversized laptop for just 5000 rupees which were not possible some years ago.

 However, with laptops being so portable and economical it is also very important to give them the required maintenance.